knottwill/SudokuMaster/README.md

 > **Warning**
 > Running the tests in `tests/test_solver.py` may overwrite solutions saved in `solutions/`.
 Backup your solutions before running tests.

+> **Warning**
+> If you checkout early commits of the project, ensure that you have a `puzzles/` directory in the root of the project before running the testing suite (some tests originally depended on this).
+The `Dockerfile` will create this directory automatically.

 ### Solving Puzzles